 The Operating since 1885, the Paris Flea Market (Le Marche aux Puces) extends over six hectares in Saint-Ouen, a city bordering Paris.
-This famous Paris shopping venue attracts 70 000 shoppers every week to his 2000 tiny shops selling everything from stylish antiques to postcards and clothes.
+This famous Paris shopping venue attracts 70 000 shoppers every week to its 1000 traders for fashion, handicrafts, used clothes and 2500 merchants for antiques.

 In the 1950ies and 1960ies, you could buy great antiques at bargain prices at the Paris Flea Market.